 Unique and inherent whitening potential – is a level at which our teeth won’t whiten anymore, and this varies from person to person.
 Ultimately, our teeth whitening amount is controlled by our genes and the amount of enamel on our teeth.
 Of course, some people can achieve great whitening results, and some can not get those super white teeth.
 Those particular individuals might want to consider dental veneers or crowns for achieving a bright, white smile.

 Check out this smile and the little amount of enamel.
 You can see thin enamel and not much tooth enamel structure remains.
 This particular patient would not be able to get her teeth super white with whitening products.
-Dental veneers or crowns would be her only choice to get super white teeth.
+Dental veneers or dental crowns would be her only choice for a super white smile.

 Another patient case shows extraordinary whitening results.
 This patient has lots of enamel, which led to excellent and fast teeth whitening results.

-In conclusion, the best whitening system is one that is of professional grade.
+In conclusion, the best whitening system in Lincoln, NE is one that is of professional grade.
 Professional whitening systems produce better results because they have custom made trays and stronger whitening solutions.

-Our dentists are more than willing to help you decide the best teeth whitening method for you.
+Our dentists are more than willing to help you decide which teeth whitening products or methods are right for you.
 A confident smile is a beautiful smile.
 If you have more questions, please feel free to give us a call.
 We’re here to help!